Biogas Market Snapshot

 Operational US Biogas Systems

-The U.S. has over 2,200 sites producing biogas in all 50 states: 250 anaerobic digesters on farms, 1,269 water resource recovery facilities using an anaerobic digester (~860 currently use the biogas they produce), 66 stand-alone systems that digest food waste, and 652 landfill gas projects.
-For comparison, Europe has over 10,000 operating digesters and some communities are essentially fossil fuel free because of them.
+The U.S. has more than 2,400 sites producing biogas in all 50 states: 473 anaerobic digesters on farms, 1,269 water resource recovery facilities using an anaerobic digester, 102 stand-alone systems that digest food waste, and 566 landfill gas projects.
+For comparison, Germany has nearly 10,000 operating digesters and some communities are essentially fossil fuel free because of them.

 Potential US Biogas Systems

 The potential for growth of the U.S. biogas industry is huge.
-We count over 13,500 new sites ripe for development today: 8,241 dairy and swine farms and 3,888 water resource recovery facilities (including ~380 who are making biogas but not using it) could support new biogas systems, plus 931 food scrap-only systems and utilizing the gas at 415 landfills who are flaring their gas.
-If fully realized, according to a recent industry assessment conducted with the USDA, EPA and DOE as part of the Federal Biogas Opportunities Roadmap, plus data from ABC, these new biogas systems could produce enough energy to power 7.5 million American homes and reduce emissions equivalent to removing up to 15.4 million passenger vehicles from the road.
-They would also catalyze an estimated $40 billion in capital deployment for construction activity which would result in approximately 335,000 short-term construction jobs and 23,000 permanent jobs to build and run the digesters.
+We count more than 15,000 new sites ripe for development today: 8,600 dairy, poultry, and swine farms; 4,000 water resource recovery facilities, 2,000 food scrap-only systems, and utilizing the gas at 470 landfills who are flaring their gas.
+If fully realized, these new biogas systems could produce 103 trillion kilowatt hours of electricity each year and reduce the emissions equivalent of removing 117 million passenger vehicles from the road.
+These new biogas systems would also catalyze an estimated $45 billion in capital deployment for construction activity which would result in approximately 374,000 short-term construction jobs to build the new systems and 25,000 permanent jobs to operate them.
+Indirect impacts along supply chains would be even greater.

 Find more detail on biogas in the 50 states here